SaurabhHude01/python-basics/README.md

 # python-basics
-This is a Python Basic Programs
+This is a repository contains Python Basic Programs